MrBoydee/Analogue-Pocket-Complete-Core-image-Set/README.md

 ![Gif](https://user-images.githubusercontent.com/118319530/205517645-1637c9e8-a278-4f98-ad03-e8bd14cf65e2.gif)

-To install locate Platforms > Images and drag and drop .bin images files.
+To install simply locate Platforms > Images and drag and drop .bin images files.

 Images that start with jt are part of the Jotego Core and may require Patreon support in order use.